chrisy/ptptest/README.md

 * Have the server summarize its analytics, perhaps publishing a web page for it.

-* We have checksums.
-We should probably check them!

 * Distribute 'binary' versions for Win32 and MacOS/X.

 * Transfers of objects larger than a packet will carry, such as files.